GinoWoz1/Learnings/README.md

   - Feature selection with genetic algorithms (need to brush up and build jupyter notebook)
   - tpot runs on 3 different data sets
   - using few (https://github.com/lacava/few/blob/master/few/few.py) to test other representational methods for feature selection
+  - utilizing few or featureworks for automating the feature engineering aspect